viveksaini121/E-Commerce-Inventory-System/README.md

 # E-commerce-Inventory-System
 <p>I made this project as part of my University Project Curriculum.
-This project is fully focused on Database Management Part and hence you will not find any fancy UI/UX in the Frontend.</p>
+This project is fully focused on Database Management and hence you will not find any fancy UI/UX in the Frontend.</p>
 <hr>
 <h2>*****FrontEnd*****</h2>